pim97/fingerprint-technique/readme.md

    <script src="fp.js"></script>
    ```

-2. The script will automatically run when the page loads, collecting fingerprint data and generating a unique identifier.
+2. The script will automatically run when the page loads, collecting fingerprint data, generating a unique identifier, and performing bot detection.

 ### Method 2: Browser Console Debugging